 In the pre-facelifted Kona, the 175bhp 1.6-litre petrol engine was only available in the range-topping Premium GT model with an automatic gearbox, and it's now been discontinued entirely.
 That model came with 18-inch alloy wheels and four-wheel drive, which, combined with the extra power, dropped fuel economy down to 34mpg while placing it at the top of the BiK ratings for company-car drivers.
-A replacement version is likely to have similarly poor figures.
+The high-performance 276bhp Kona N achieves a similar figure.

-Insurance groups for the 1.0-litre petrol engine have been released, which sits in group 10 out of 50 in SE Connect trim.
+Insurance groups for the 1.0-litre petrol engine have been released, and the SE Connect sits in group 10 out of 50.
 This means the Kona is likely to be cheaper to insure than the Renault Captur, which spans insurance groups 16 to 19.

 Hyundai offers one of the best warranties available on new cars.
 The Kona is covered for unlimited miles over five years, which, depending on how much driving you do, isn't far behind Kia’s seven-year/100,000-mile warranty.